mxklb/boluscalculator/README.md

 3. Enter the actual _Glucose Level_ (soberly measured) --> _Correction_ [BE]
 4. Enter the amount of _Bread Units_ to be eaten --> _Effective Meal_ [BE]

 The resulting insulin which is needed for the meal - the _Final Bolus_ [BE] - is defined as the sum of the _Correction_ and the _Effective Meal_.
-The results are immediately recalculated if input values get changed.
+The results are immediately recalculated if the input values get changed.
 Red colored numbers indicate that a correction is needed while green colored numbers indicate that one need to eat some food [BE].

 _Note:_ By setting the amount of _Bread Units_ to be eaten to "0", the result is the _Correction_ only.

 ### Offline Usage
 To use this app without internet connection one can simpley download the _index.html_ and put it somewhere into the local file system.
-For Example a dropbox (or other cloud sync'ed) folder could be a good choise to feed multiple devices.
+For Example a dropbox (or other cloud sync'ed) folder could be a good choice to also feed multiple devices.
 Then just open the local file in the web browser et voila ...

 ## How is the Bolus calculated
 The fromulars used to calculate the resulting insulin dosis are simple ...